srij1234/AI-Dino-2/README.md

 ## 👑 Author

-Built with frustration, persistence, and love.
+Built with frustration and persistence.
 Train your Dino, and let it conquer the desert 🏜️